Skip to main content

 Image

-1. Go to KakaoCloud Console > Virtual Machine > Instance menu, click the [Add Instance] button.
-Check the table below and create one Instance in each created VPC.
+1. Go to KakaoCloud Console > Virtual Machine > Instances and click [Add Instance] to create instances.
+Refer to the table below for the configurations.

 ImageUbuntu 20.04Ubuntu 20.04